chrismo/talks/elegance/elegance.md

 - Problem: Corrosive Effects.
 Help: See These Effects and Don't Mistake These for a Proper Critique of the Thing
 - Problem: Confusion between Ideals and Pragmatism.
 Help: Call these out.
 - Problem: Conflict.
 Help: Dig deep to find agreements, and work for a culture of Freedom.

+Fowler - been there done that - http://martinfowler.com/bliki/FaultyTechniqueDichotomy.html

+"The problem with any report of a faulty technique is to figure out if the technique itself is faulty, or whether the application of the technique was faulty."

 ---

 # Elegant Code